 (401) 863-2314, Box 1992, SC 328

-David Targan received degrees from Brown (Sc.B.), University of California, Los Angeles, (M.A.), and the University of Minnesota (Ph.D.).
+David Targan received degrees from Brown (Sc.B.), University of California-Los Angeles, (M.A.), and the University of Minnesota (Ph.D.).
 While at UCLA and Minnesota, he conducted research on cataclysmic binary stars at Lick Observatory, Mt.
 Lemmon, and Palomar.
-Dean Targan is a member of Brown's Department of Physics and, as Director of the Ladd Observatory, he develops and supervises public programming as well as programs that allow area teachers and their students to conduct original research in astronomy using Brown's supercomputer and telescopes.
+Dean Targan is a member of Brown's Department of Physics and, as Director of the Ladd Observatory, oversees public programming and special programs in which area teachers and students conduct original research in astronomy using Brown's supercomputer and telescopes.

 As Associate Dean for Science Education, David Targan has helped build nationally recognized science programs, such as the Women in Science and Engineering (WiSE) program and the Sloan-sponsored science faculty workshop.
-He is currently spearheading new initiatives at the Science Center focusing on public access to science, informal science education, computational astronomy, and medical education.
-He also serves as co-Principal Investigator on Brown's National Science Foundation GK-12 grant, Co-I on the NASA Space Grant, and other federally and privately supported science programs.
+He is currently spearheading initiatives on public access to science, informal science education, computational astronomy, and medical education.
+He also serves as co-Principal Investigator on Brown's National Science Foundation GK-12 grant, the NASA Space Grant, and other federally and privately supported science programs.
 Contact Dean Targan for consultation and advising about any issue related to the physical sciences at Brown.

 Dir. of Science Center Outreach/Asst.
 Dean of the College

-Oludurotimi Adetunji earned B.S. in Physics and Computer Science from Fisk University, and received his Ph.D. in experimental condensed matter physics, in the areas of conducting polymers and nanostructure materials from The Ohio State University.
-Dean Adetunji is a member of Brown's Department of Physics.
+Oludurotimi Adetunji earned his B.S. in Physics and Computer Science from Fisk University and his Ph.D. in experimental condensed matter physics from The Ohio State University.
 During his graduate study, he worked as a Physical Scientist in the areas of biomaterials and nano-channel glass device/applications at the Naval Research Laboratory in Washington, D.C.
-Prior to coming to Brown, his research was focused on the development of piezoresistive sensor based on nano-network of conducting polymers.
+A member of Brown's Department of Physics, Dean Adentunji has conducted research focused on the development of piezoresistive sensor based on nano-network of conducting polymers.
 During his tenure at The Ohio State University, he received two National Science Foundation grants, including one leading to the development of an intervention model for inspiring future geoscientists.

-Dean Adetunji brings his interdisciplinary Science, Technology, Engineering and Mathematics (STEM) research background and experience to his interest in STEM Education/Outreach.
-Dean Adetunji oversees STEM initiatives in several areas including Alternative Innovative Science Communication, Broader Impacts, faculty and student coordinators Workshops, Professional Development for Educators, and Program Assessments.
+As Director of Science Outreach, Dean Adetunji oversees STEM initiatives in several areas including Alternative Innovative Science Communication, Broader Impacts, faculty and student coordinator workshops, professional development for educators, and program assessment.